edertonlima/ceramfix/wp-content/plugins/acf-better-search/readme.txt

 The default search in WordPress is to search for each of words listed.
 This feature allows you to search for occurrences of the whole phrase entered in the search field without word division.

+= How does Lite mode work? =

+In this mode, the plugin does not check the field types.
+Phrases are searched in all ACF fields.
+Thanks to this, the query to the database is smaller and faster by about 25%.
+However, we do not have control over which fields are taken into account when searching.

 = What version of Advanced Custom Fields is supported? =

-All versions of Advanced Custom Fields PRO.
+Advanced Custom Fields in version 5 (also free).
 ACF below version 5 has a different data structure in database and is not supported.

 == Screenshots ==

 1. Screenshot of the options panel

 == Changelog ==

+= 3.1.2 =
+* Support for free version of ACF 5

+= 3.1.1 =
+* Default hidden admin notice

 = 3.1.0 =
 * Improved search engine